ZihuiLiang/Network-Control-Game/Code/Readme.md

 t_1-10_a.cpp, t_1-10_b.cpp, t_1-10_c.cpp work on verification of draw configurations for network control game with $t\in [1,10]$.
 By applying efficient datastructures (e.g., hash table) and multithread technique, t_1-10_c.cpp is the most efficient one.

 Note that if one wants to verify the result of large graphs efficiently, the code needs large memory and many threads.
-For example, to check the bound of $180$,  we run t_1-10.c.cpp with 192GB memory and 92 threads for about 2 hours.
+For example, to check the bound of $180$,  we run t_1-10.c.cpp on the system of 192GB memory and 92 threads for about 2 hours.
 Also we provide a test version, t_1-10_c_small_test.cpp which verifies graphs $G$ with $|G|\le 100$.
-Run it with 8GB memory and 16-thread system.
+Run it with 32GB memory and 16-thread system.
 One can get the result in 1 or 2 minutes.

 The way to run these codes is shown as follows: